Project-F/F.LF/readme.md

 I believe the web, open source and fine software will enable anyone, from novices to experts, to create great interactive contents and bring them to any other one.

 ## Architecture
 The open LF2 project is divided into three repositories, [F.core](https://github.com/tyt2y3/F.core), F.LF and [LFrelease](https://github.com/tyt2y3/LFrelease).
 F.LF is the game engine which implements ___the LF2 standard___ and provides gaming functionalities.
 F.core provides the engine components to build a HTML5 game.
-While F.LF _could_ be platform independent, current implementation does depend a lot on the browser environment.
 LFrelease contains material (sprites,data,sound,etc) converted from original LF2.
 Such division is to ensure that F.LF is 100% original work containing no third party copyrighted material.

 ## Compatibility
 F.LF thrives for 99% compatibility with LF2. the current reference is LF2 1.451.